meltyourface/blank/posts/Plant-folklore/Lunar-Planting-Guide-for-Magical-Practitioners/index.md

 Month 1: The Renewal Moon

-New Moon: Plant seeds of intention for the growing season.
+**New Moon**: Plant seeds of intention for the growing season.
 Ideal for sowing sage (clearing and protection), lavender (calming and love), and chamomile (healing and tranquility) seeds.

-Waxing Crescent: Cast protection and growth spells over young plants.
+**Waxing Crescent**: Cast protection and growth spells over young plants.
 Nurture the soil and energize the earth with moonstone placed in the garden bed.

-First Quarter: Optimize manifestation by planting basil (prosperity and love), mint (abundance and protection), and thyme (courage and purification).
+**First Quarter**: Optimize manifestation by planting basil (prosperity and love), mint (abundance and protection), and thyme (courage and purification).

-Waxing Gibbous: Perform a lunar water infusion ritual using aromatic herbs like rosemary (memory and cleansing) and jasmine (love and dreams) for anointing purposes.
+**Waxing Gibbous**: Perform a lunar water infusion ritual using aromatic herbs like rosemary (memory and cleansing) and jasmine (love and dreams) for anointing purposes.

-Full Moon: Harvest flowers and leaves for heightened spellwork and potion making.
+**Full Moon**: Harvest flowers and leaves for heightened spellwork and potion making.
 Ideal time to collect magical plants such as mandrake (transformation and fertility) and mugwort (intuition and astral travel).

-Waning Gibbous: Craft magical tools (wands, besom, staves) from willow (healing and emotional balance), elder (protection and wisdom), and rowan (power and protection).
+**Waning Gibbous**: Craft magical tools (wands, besom, staves) from willow (healing and emotional balance), elder (protection and wisdom), and rowan (power and protection).

-Last Quarter: Harvest roots and barks to benefit from their energies, including dandelion root (divination and wishes) and oak bark (strength and stability).
+**Last Quarter**: Harvest roots and barks to benefit from their energies, including dandelion root (divination and wishes) and oak bark (strength and stability).

-Waning Crescent: Perform a release and gratitude ritual for all harvested and remaining plants.
+**Waning Crescent**: Perform a release and gratitude ritual for all harvested and remaining plants.

 Month 2: The Fertility Moon